Understanding Planetary Habitability Through Analogue Research

 Download CV (updated February 2024)

-I am a Research Scientist at the NASA Jet Propulsion Laboratory, specializing in life in extreme environments and their preservation within the mineral and rock record.
+I am a scientist formally at the NASA Jet Propulsion Laboratory, specializing in life in extreme environments and their preservation within the mineral and rock record.
 I am also a research affiliate in Mineral Sciences at the Los Angeles Natural History Museum.

 I study how microbial life influences the geologic record in selective environments where the relationship between biology and geology are interwoven.
 Geobiology allows for a fundamental understanding of mineral-microbial interactions to determine how life can persist here on Earth as well as Mars, Europa, and other solar system bodies.
 My team and I focus on life in hypersaline environments where evaporite mineralogy has recorded ancient and dried lake beds where life may have resided.
 We also study the preservation of microbial community activity, life detection in the mineral-rock record, and further understanding how to validate biogenic signatures and markers over geologic time on other planets and moons.